 Initial credit limits vary depending on creditworthiness, but Capital One® reviews all accounts after the first five months of membership.
 With a clean payment history in that time, limits are typically raised, and continue to increase every six months if you have no late payments or your credit score doesn’t decrease from outside factors.

 Rewards cards are all the rage among consumers who want to get the most bang for their buck.
 Recent surveys show as many as 86% of Americans have a rewards card in their wallet.
 Those numbers seem to increase each quarter, as issuers challenge each other to increase perks.
 Benefits are no longer reserved solely for applicants with excellent credit.

-Issuers like Credit One Bank carved a niche in the rewards market with unsecured options for consumers rebuilding their credit history.
-These cards are far superior to the average subprime card that offers higher rates and no rewards.
-Reviews show Credit One cardholders with Fair credit start with a limit between $500 and $750, but see an increase after regular payments.
+Issuers are now making room in the rewards market for fair-credit cardholders with unsecured options for consumers rebuilding their credit history.
+While these cards offer decent rewards, the exact rates, fees, and credit limits offered will, of course, vary based on your credit profile.
+Reviews show typical fair-credit applicants for the cards below start with a limit between $300 and $750, but see an increase after regular payments.

 Despite the popularity of rewards cards, 31% of cardholders don’t redeem the rewards they earn.
 Those numbers are alarming when you consider that many of these cards charge an annual fee for access to the benefits.
 It’s like paying for your groceries and leaving them at the register.

 Best “No Annual Fee” Credit Cards for Fair Credit

 Rewards are great if you make regular charges to your account and pay them off that month.
 Your day-to-day spending can earn a small stockpile of savings that builds over time — and, hopefully, negates any annual fee.
 If you’re the frugal type and don’t use your card outside of emergencies, you’re better off skipping the rewards and going with a card that doesn’t charge you simply to own it.